rsiregar/academic-kickstart/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---
 I am a PhD Candidate in economics at UC Davis.
-My research interests are international trade, spatial economics and labor economics.
+My research interests are international trade, labor economics, and spatial economics.

 I am on the job market during the 2020-21 academic year.
 I will be available for interviews at the ASSA 2021 Virtual Annual Meeting and the EEA 2020 Virtual Meeting.